Action today so future generations can enjoy ocean activities

 Healthy Soils Healthy Seas Rhode Island

-A gift that lasts for the entire year and makes an impact every day!
-Join the community momentum that improving ocean health starts on land by giving an annual subscription for composting.
-This gift supports the local economy and our local environment.
-From November 14 to December 31 we are offering an incredible savings and one-time opportunity to sign-up for Rhodeside Revival curbside pickup ($120) or Aquidneck Community Table market drop-off ($70) composting.
+A choice that makes an impact every day!
+Join the community momentum that improving ocean health starts on land, with an annual subscription for composting.
+This supports the local economy and environment.
+With grant funding from 11th Hour Racing, we are offering an incredible savings to sign-up for Annual curbside pickup ($170) or Annual hub spot drop-off ($70) composting.
 This is available for residents of Aquidneck Island, Jamestown, and Bristol.

-Please click the option below depending on whether you are renewing, signing up for the first time, or giving it as a gift.
+If you were already composting in 2019, please sign up for the annual service by selecting “I want to start composting” to get your new 2020 Coupon Code.
+If you are signing up for the first time, please select “I want to start composting” to get your 2020 Coupon Code.
 In all cases, after submitting the google form, you will immediately receive an email with your 2020 Coupon Code.
 Then, using the links provided in the email, go to the website for Rhodeside Revival or Aquidneck Community Table and use the 2020 Coupon Code to sign up for the actual service.

 Clean Ocean Access is proud to announce the start of a multi-year project, funded by 11th Hour Racing, entitled Healthy Soils, Healthy Seas Rhode Island.
 This innovative project aims to inspire long-lasting environmentally responsible behavior by tackling ocean pollution at its root: on land.